maroaraujo/w9_backend-project-intercoders-/README.md

  - **version1**: This branch was intended as a temporary location of a working API which still used the previous database structure.

 ## API Routes
 The APIs aim to adhere to RESTful best practice.
 Here are the routes currently implemented.
+The API is currently hosted on Heroku.
+Live demo is available: https://intercoders.herokuapp.com/

 | Method | Path | Role | Expected props | Response |
 |---|---|---|---|--|